Fahimraj12/Coursera_Solution/IBM FULLSTACK SOFTWARE DEVELOPER/15. Application Development using Microservices and Serverless/README.md

 # 15. Application Development using Microservices and Serverless

 ## 📋 Overview
-This repository contains hands-on labs, code samples, and learning materials for the Application Development using Microservices and Serverless course by IBM.
+This repository contains learning materials for the Application Development using Microservices and Serverless course by IBM.
 The course focuses on modern cloud-native application development using microservices architecture and serverless computing platforms.

 ## 🤝 Contributing
 This is a learning repository.
 If you find issues or want to contribute improvements: